Skip to main content

 A Letter from the Program Director

-Training the next generation of pediatric gastroenterologists is one of our primary missions.
-Fellows are treated as colleagues and junior faculty members throughout their three years of training with graduated autonomy over time.
-Procedural experience is robust including all common diagnostic and advanced therapeutic endoscopic procedures performed in pediatric gastroenterology.
+Training the next generation of pediatric gastroenterologists is one of our core missions.
+Throughout their three-year training, fellows are regarded as colleagues and junior faculty members, gradually gaining more autonomy.
+Our program provides robust procedural experience, encompassing all common diagnostic and advanced therapeutic endoscopic procedures used in pediatric gastroenterology.

-Our division is comprised of nationally renowned faculty members with individual expertise in all areas of gastroenterology including inflammatory bowel disease, hepatology/transplant hepatology, motility disorders, eosinophilic gastrointestinal diseases, pancreatic disease, celiac disease, aerodigestive disease, nutrition support/intestinal rehabilitation, obesity/weight management among others.
-Under the mentorship of faculty members, fellows can elect to complete their required research project in any area including clinical, basic, educational, and informatics.
+Our division features nationally renowned faculty members with expertise in various areas of gastroenterology, including inflammatory bowel disease, hepatology/transplant hepatology, motility disorders, eosinophilic gastrointestinal diseases, pancreatic disease, celiac disease, aerodigestive disease, nutrition support/intestinal rehabilitation, and obesity/weight management, among others.
+Under the mentorship of our faculty, fellows can choose to complete their required research project in any area, including basic, clinical and translational research.

-We are thrilled that you are interested in our fellowship training program!
-Please spend some time reviewing all facets of our division on this website as well as the Riley Hospital for Children website.
+We are delighted by your interest in our fellowship training program!
+We encourage you to explore all aspects of our division on this website as well as the Riley Hospital for Children website.

 Pediatric Gastroenterology Fellowship Curriculum